You may have asked where does our name comes from. Why Loba? To understand we invite you to read this short Mexican story that inspired our name.

-She creeps and crawls and sifts through the montañas, mountains, and arroyos, dry river beds, looking for wolf bones, and when she has assembled an entire skeleton, when the last bone is in place and the beautiful white sculpture of the creature is laid out before her, she sits by the fire and thinks about what song she will sing.
+She creeps and crawls and sifts through the montañas, mountains, and arroyos, dry river beds, looking for wolf bones, and when she has assembled an entire skeleton, when the last bone is in place and the beautiful white sculpture of the creature is laid out before her, she sits by the fire and thinks about what song she will sing, always a unique song.

-And still La Loba sings so deeply that the floor of the desert shakes, and as she sings, the wolf opens its eyes, leaps up, and runs away down the canyon.
+And still La Loba sings so deeply that the floor of the desert shakes, and as she sings, the wolf opens its eyes, leaps up, and runs away.

-Somewhere in its running, whether by the speed of its running, or by splashing its way into a river, or by way of a ray of sunlight or moonlight hitting it right in the side, the wolf is suddenly transformed into a laughing woman who runs free toward the horizon.
+Somewhere in its running the wolf is suddenly transformed into a laughing woman who runs free toward the horizon.

 We love the story because we believe both Lobas, the old woman and the free spirit, are inside each one of us.
 The creator and the creation, the wise and the wild.
 With love and wisdom we run wild.
 Loba Mane is for the Wild Wise Woman in you.